Chemnitz: Demographics

-Chemnitz has a population of 246,000 people and is the 3rd largest city in Saxony.
-The population of Chemnitz grow rapidly since the early 1900s due to its industrialization.
-Chemnitz reached its highest peak of population in 1930 with population of about 362,000.
-Chemnitz in the East Germany era when the city was called "Karl-Marx-Stadt", it became a significant industrial city known for it textile and leather industries.
-Chemnitz was also the 4th largest city in then East Germany after East Berlin, Leipzig and Dresden.
-After the German Reunification Chemnitz faced a significant population decrease.
-Since 1988 Chemnitz has lost about 20 percent of its inhabitants.
-Chemnitz's population decreased from 300,000 in 1989 to under 250,000 in 2003, which made Chemnitz one of the cities with most population loss in Germany.
-Chemnitz's population started to grow again in the 2010s due to its immigration from mostly war active countries like Syria but it faced a problem due to many right-wing extremists and active Neo-Nazi groups where many foreigners experience racism and moved away from Chemnitz.
-The city had a fertility rate of 1.64 in 2015.
+Chemnitz has a population of 246,000 and is the third-largest city in Saxony.
+Its population grew rapidly from the early 1900s onwards as a result of industrialisation, reaching its peak of c.
+362,000 in 1930.
+During the East German era, when the city was known as Karl-Marx-Stadt, it became a significant industrial centre noted for its textile and leather industries.
+At that time, Chemnitz was also the fourth-largest city in East Germany, after East Berlin, Leipzig and Dresden.
+Following German Reunification, the city experienced a marked population decline, losing around 20 per cent of its inhabitants since 1988.
+Numbers fell from 300,000 in 1989 to under 250,000 in 2003, making Chemnitz one of the cities with the greatest population loss in Germany.
+Growth resumed in the 2010s, driven largely by immigration.
+In 2015, the city recorded a fertility rate of 1.64.

+Foreign population

 Foreign population in Chemnitz by nationality as of 31 December 2022: